tomduck/electrostatics/README.md

 electrostatics 0.1
 ==================

-*electrostatics.py* is a python module for electrostatics field line calculations.
+*electrostatics.py* is a python module for electrostatics field calculations and field line plots.
+Install it by executing `python3 setup.py install` from the shell as root.
+Examples that demonstrate its use are given below.

 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].

-[examples]:
-[images]:
 [Issues tracker]: https://github.com/tomduck/electrostatics/issues

 Examples
 --------